Healthdirect Free Australian health advice you can count on.

 Many foods contain magnesium, but the main sources in Australia are cereals and non-alcoholic drinks like coffee and water.

 Most people get all the magnesium they need from food.
-As a general rule, foods that are high in fibre provide magnesium.
-Some good sources of magnesium include leafy green vegetables — such as spinach — legumes, nuts, seeds and whole grains.
+In general, foods that are high in fibre provide magnesium.
+Some good sources of magnesium include:

-Tap, mineral, and bottled waters can also be sources of magnesium, but how much magnesium they contain depends on the brand.
+Tap, mineral, and bottled waters can also be sources of magnesium, but the amount of magnesium they contain depends on the brand.

 You can get magnesium from the following foods.
 The amount of magnesium that each food item has is shown in milligrams (mg):